Retrolisthesis, or backward slippage of a vertebra, is an uncommon joint dysfunction.

 You may also feel numbness, tingling, or a sharp, pinched pain in your:

-Retrolisthesis happens due to decreased height between vertebrae, or decreased height of the intervertebral discs.
-Scientists are not totally certain what causes the intervertebral discs to shorten, but some conditions and factors include:
+Retrolisthesis is caused by decreased height between vertebrae, or decreased height of the intervertebral discs.
+Scientists don’t fully understand what causes the intervertebral discs to shorten, but some conditions and factors include:

 - birth defects in children